Cercis siliquastrum: Cultivation

-Culture
+Etymology and culture

 There is a myth that Judas Iscariot hanged himself from a tree of this species, causing its white flowers to turn red.
-This belief is related to the common name "Judas tree", which is possibly a corrupted derivation from the French common name, Arbre de Judée, meaning tree of Judea, referring to the hilly regions of that country where the tree used to be common.
-Another possible source for the vernacular name is the fact that the flowers and seedpods can dangle direct from the trunk in a way reminiscent of Judas's possible method of suicide.
+The belief that Judas hanged himself on a Cercis siliquastrum tree likely originated from a translation error.
+Cercis trees, common in the Middle East, were referred to as 'arbre de Judée' in French, meaning Judea's tree, referring to the hilly regions of that country where the tree used to be common.
+The story about Judas and the blushing redbud appears to be a result of linguistic evolution and cultural folklore.
+Another possible source for the vernacular name is the fact that the flowers and seedpods can dangle directly from the trunk in a way reminiscent of Judas's possible method of suicide.
+The tree also has alternative names such as "love tree" or "redbud".

 A sermon illustration on the deadly effects of succumbing to temptation refers to a false idea that the Judas tree killed bees drawn to it: "Dr. Cuyler forcibly illustrates this by reference to the Judas tree.
 The blossoms appear before the leaves, and they are of a brilliant crimson.
 The flaming beauty of the flowers attracts innumerable insects; and the wandering bee is drawn after it to gather honey.
 But every bee which alights upon the blossom, imbibes a fatal opiate, and drops dead from among the crimson flowers to the earth."

+Judas trees in Istanbul, Turkey, especially along the Bosphorus, give their distinctive purple color in spring.
+It is one of the important images of Byzantium and Christianity.
+The purple of the Judas tree flower resembles the color used in the clothes of Byzantine rulers.
+It was a sign of wealth and power, as it was the most difficult color to be produced naturally.
+Except for the emperor, no one could wear the color purple.

+Judas trees have been the symbol of Bursa, Turkey, for centuries.
+"Erguvan (redbud) festivals" began in the 14th century because Emir Sultan, one of the Muslim Anatolian saints, son-in-law of the Ottoman Empire sultan Bayezid I, met with his followers in Bursa every year during the Judas tree's blooming season; they continued as a tradition until the 19th century because of their positive effects on the city's economy.
+There is a present effort to revive these festivities.

 Traditional medicine

-The Judas tree is referred to as a traditional Palestinian medicinal plant.
+The Judas tree is referred to as a traditional medicinal plant in the Middle East.